Our comprehensive program features an exceptional line up of keynote speakers.

 Simon is a columnist at The New Daily newspaper and a regular contributor to The Australian newspaper; and he is also a media commentator on demographic and data matters.
 Simon has amassed 600,000 global followers on social media, reaches over 35 million people every month and ranks as one of the world’s Top 10 influencers in data visualisation.
 If you can’t get enough of data that explains how the world works, make sure to follow him on Twitter or any of his other social channels.

-John Duguid FNZPI is a senior leader and planner with a proven track record of managing and delivering complex, high profile projects.
+John Duguid is a senior leader and planner with a proven track record of managing and delivering complex, high profile projects.
 Between 2007 and 2010 John was the planning manager for Auckland’s city centre.
 During his time in this role, he and his team were heavily involved in transforming Wynyard Point, a large, prime waterfront site, from a port/industrial precinct to what is now a thriving, mixed use neighbourhood.

 In 2010 Auckland’s eight councils were amalgamated to create a single entity - Auckland Council.
 John secured a senior management role in the new organisation with the responsibility for place-based planning and developing a new statutory land use and environmental management plan for the region - the Auckland Unitary Plan.
 Working on the Auckland Unitary Plan was an incredible journey, rich in experiences and learnings, with an end-product that is widely regarded as a game-changer for Auckland and an exemplar for others.